Pharmacology Cards: The Pro Tips

 - Medications that end in -mab or -nib are immunosuppressants that are often used to treat cancer and autoimmune disorders.
 The big side effect to know is increased risk of infection.

 - MOST meds are contraindicated for pregnancy.
-When in doubt, assume a medication is NOT safe for pregnant women.
+When in doubt, assume a medication is NOT safe for pregnant patients.

 - Assume it is NOT advised to drink alcohol with most medications.